portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.6_en.md

 # <center>PortSIP PBX User Guide</center>

-Version: v12.6.4
+Version: v12.6.5
-Date: Dec 23, 2021
+Date: April 6, 2022

-Copyright ©2021, PortSIP Solutions, Inc. All rights reserved.
+Copyright ©2022, PortSIP Solutions, Inc. All rights reserved.
 No part of this document may be reproduced, translated into another language or format, or transmitted in any form or by any means, electronic or mechanical, for any purpose, without the express written permission of PortSIP Solutions, Inc.